 Configure the Task Scheduler to run the basicScaler.ps1 file at a regular interval

-In Server Manager, select Tools, and Task Scheduler.
+Start Task Scheduler.

 In the Task Scheduler window, select Create Task …

 In the Create Task dialog, select the General tab, enter a Name: (e.g. Dynamic RDSH), select Run whether user is logged on or not and Run with highest privileges